Clinch Mountain Echo

 Jim McCall

-Go To Top Of Page [1] For more details on Gene Duty, see the Sing Michigan Bluegrass entry.
-The Manville NJ show on 3rd Dec 1965 was at the Staelight Room and was recorded by Mike Seeger.
-Red Allen also makes an appearance on the second set: https://www.youtube.com/watch?v=zuTM-_3inRI and https://www.youtube.com/watch?v=wJYH9mqsmPY
+[1] For more details on Gene Duty, see the Sing Michigan Bluegrass entry.
+The Manville NJ show on 3rd Dec 1965 was at the Starlight Room and was recorded by Mike Seeger.
+Red Allen also makes an appearance on the second set.
+Audio tapes exist of this show, but have been removed from youtube.

 The two additional verses in Gene's version are:-